mmdzov/luIP-marzban/README.md

 ## Stop luIP with kill process

-You can run the command below, but whenever you want, you can go to the project path (cd /luIP-marzban) and type npm start, luIP will run again.
+You can run the command below, but whenever you want, you can go to the project path [ `cd /luIP-marzban` ] and type `npm start`, luIP will run again.

 ```bash
 pm2 kill